10 Signs Your Cat Has Imprinted on You

 To sum up, your cat has imprinted on you if they:

-Enjoy playing with you and even instigating playopens in a new tab.
+Enjoy playing with youopens in a new tab and even instigating play.
+Cats generally only display play behaviors when they’re happy and relaxed.

 At what age do kittens begin to imprint?

 “The initial imprinting stage for kittens tends to occur between two and seven weeks after birth,” Tamburo says.
-“Though a very short window in a cat’s relatively long life, the stimuli that they are and are not exposed to during this time can really shape their behaviors and personality for the rest of their lives.”
+“Though a very short window in a cat’s relatively long life, the stimuli that they are and are not exposed to during this time can really shape their behavior and personality for the rest of their lives.”

 So, a person shouldn’t try to take a kitten away from their mother too early, in the hopes of getting them to imprint with them more strongly?
-“Kittens need and deserve time with their mothers and siblings.
-It’s important for their overall development,” Tamburo says.
+“Kittens need and deserve time with their mothers and siblings,” Tamburo says.
+“It’s important for their overall development.”

 Can older cats imprint on you?

-Yes, older cats can imprint on you, though it may take a bit longer and manifest in different ways.
+Yes, older cats can imprint on you, although it may take a bit longer and manifest in different ways.
 Socialization after four months is still possible but can be more challenging.
 “Cats, like humans, imprint throughout their lives,” Tamburo says. “[Once] properly socialized, cats will often become imprinted on a human, even if they were not together during that early, sensitive period.”
-Older cats may be more likely to get attached to one person.
+Older catsopens in a new tab may be more likely to get attached to one person.
 “Often, this will occur with whichever human in the home provides the cat with the most care and attention,” Tamburo says.

 Are certain breeds more likely to imprint than others?